-* Identify and address implicit bias practices is charging and plea bargaining.
+Identify and address implicit bias practices in charging and plea bargaining.

-* Implementing quality control practices to ensure that there is parity between crime an punishment.
+Implementing quality control practices to ensure that there is parity between crime and punishment.

-* Eliminate selective prosecutorial practices to ensure that the prosecutor's constituional powers and discretion are exercised in fair, just and even-handed way.
+Eliminate selective prosecutorial practices to ensure that the prosecutors’ constitutional powers and discretion are exercised in fair, just and even-handed way.

 Show Your Financial Support For Shalena Cook Jones.
 Donate Today.

 The Qualifications to Lead and The Heart to Serve

 Amongst several accomplishments, honors and accolades, public service is a theme that runs throughout Ms. Jones’ personal and professional life.
 Most notably, Ms. Jones has chaired the SALT Council, Chatham County’s senior and law enforcement task force group.
 She is certified as a Specialist and Trainer for Georgia’s Department of Aging Servcies in the area of At-Risk Adult Crime Tactics.